Ethno-botanical Garden Volunteer

 · Opening and closing procedures of visitor center.

-To perform the duties of this position, the volunteer must have the following knowledge, skills and abilities:
+To perform the duties of this position, the volunteer should have the following knowledge, skills and abilities:

 The volunteer works under the direct supervision of the District Interpreter.
 After receiving specific instructions, the volunteer performs routine assignments independently.
 The supervisor is available when problems or unusual situations arise.
 Supervisor spot checks routine work for accuracy, with closer review performed for more difficult or non-routine assignments.